pedrosans/procris/README.md

 # vimwn
 Maps Vim window commands to Libwnck functions to move and navigate around X windows.
+As vimwn uses Libwnck to manipulate windows, it only works on X11

 ## Usage
 X windows may be controlled by using a combination of a prefix key, <kbd>ctrl+q</kbd> by default, followed by: